 In our experiences, complete re-writes or re-architecture efforts end up somewhere on the spectrum of not returning the desired ROI to complete and disastrous failures.
 The best projects we have seen with the greatest returns have been evolutionary rather than revolutionary in design.
 That is not to say that your end vision should not be to end up in a place significantly different from where you are now, but rather that the path to get there should not include “and then we turn off version 1.0 and completely cutover to version 2.0”.
 Go ahead and paint that vivid description of the ideal future, but approach it as a series of small (but potentially rapid) steps to get to that future.
 And if you do not have architects who can help paint that roadmap from here to there, go find some new architects.

 Every time you have one service call another service in a synchronous fashion you are lowering your theoretical availability.
 If each of your services are designed to be 99.999% available, where a service is a database, application server, application, webserver, etc then the product of all of the service calls is your theoretical availability.
 5 calls is (.99999)^5 or 99.995 availability.
 Eliminate synchronous calls wherever possible and create fault-isolative architectures to help you identify problems quickly.

 10) Failing to create and incent a culture of excellence

 Bring in the right people and hold them to high standards.
 You will never know what your team can do unless you find out how far they can go.
 Set aggressive yet achievable goals and motivate them with your vision.
 Understand that people make mistakes and that we will all ultimately fail somewhere, but expect that no failure will happen twice.
 If you do not expect excellence and lead by example, you will get less than excellence and you will fail in your mission of maximizing shareholder wealth.
-Read our article on being a leader.

 11) Under-engineering for scale